Andrettin/Wyrmsun/readme.txt

 - Hero encyclopedia entries now display their level and acquired abilities.
 - Hero encyclopedia entries now support displaying their birth dates.
 - Fixed issue which caused Norse and Latin heroes to not be selectable to play an Earth quest with.
+- Fixed issue which caused fauna heroes to have inventories.
+- Fauna heroes can now enter transport ships.

 * Items
 - Added Club weapon.